IBM/aspera-cli/README.erb.md

 Some actions may require the use of a graphical tool:

-* a browser for Aspera Aspera on Cloud authentication
+* a browser for Aspera on Cloud authentication (web auth method)
 * a text editor for configuration file edition

 By default the CLI will assume that a graphical environment is available on windows, and on other systems, rely on the presence of the "DISPLAY" environment variable.
-It is also possible to force the graphical mode with option --gui-mode :
+It is also possible to force the graphical mode with option --ui :

-* `--gui-mode=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
+* `--ui=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
-* `--gui-mode=text` forces a text environment, the URL or file path to open is displayed on terminal.
+* `--ui=text` forces a text environment, the URL or file path to open is displayed on terminal.

 ## <a name="agents"></a>Transfer Agents